🔍 공개 퀴즈 검색

 Stages of mitosis in order:

-1. PMAT reversed
+1. PMAT in reverse order

 2. Prophase, Metaphase, Anaphase, Telophase ✓

-3. Random order
+3. Stages in random order

-4. Only two stages
+4. Only two stages total

 In prophase: